spec0p/pg-docs/sdk-js.md

 #### Perform a move

-If it is the current player turn, the game should allow the player to make a move and then send it to the platform.
+If it is the current player's turn, the game should allow the player to make a move and then send it to the platform.
 Optionally, you can specify a validate function that accepts the move object as a parameter and validates it before sending it to the server.
 This prevents additional round-trips to the server for invalid moves, thus making the game a lot more responsive.

 ```js
 PG.move(